Greece Moments Greece Moments

 #2 The enchanting Ano Syros

-Like a small Cycladic village the colorful houses of the medieval town of Ano Syros are lined up along the hill of Agios Georgios.
+Like a small Cycladic village, the colorful houses of the medieval town of Ano Syros are lined up along the hill of Agios Georgios.
 From Ermoupoli, many steps lead up to another world.
-The labyrinth of picturesque alleys looks like it comes from times long past.
-The unique scenery is one of the most beautiful Syros highlights ever.
+The labyrinth of picturesque alleys looks as though it comes from a time long past.
+The unique scenery makes it one of the most beautiful highlights on Syros.

 ano syros greece sunset